ZikoGotGame/Thrust/README.md

 This is a project that I am using to improve my game development skills.
 Nothing too special at the moment.
+Watch the video!